Mel Ferrer

-Melchor Gastón Ferrer (August 25, 1917 – June 2, 2008) was an American actor, director, producer and screenwriter.
-He achieved prominence on Broadway before scoring notable film hits with Scaramouche, Lili and Knights of the Round Table.
-He starred opposite his wife, actress Audrey Hepburn, in War and Peace, and produced her film Wait Until Dark.
-He also acted extensively in European films, and appeared in several cult hits, including The Antichrist (1974), The Suspicious Death of a Minor (1975), The Black Corsair (1976), and Nightmare City (1980).
+Melchor Gastón Ferrer (August 25, 1917 – June 2, 2008) was an American actor, director, and producer, active in film, theatre, and television.
+He achieved prominence on Broadway before scoring notable film hits with Scaramouche (1952), Lili (1953), and Knights of the Round Table (also 1953).
+He starred opposite his wife, actress Audrey Hepburn, in War and Peace (1956) and produced her film Wait Until Dark (1967).

+Beginning in the 1970s, Ferrer acted extensively in Italian films and appeared in several cult hits, including The Antichrist (1974), The Black Corsair (1976) and Nightmare City (1980).
+He was also a co-founder of the La Jolla Playhouse.

 Early life

-Ferrer was born in Elberon, New Jersey, of Spanish and Irish descent.
-His father, Dr. José María Ferrer (December 3, 1857 – February 23, 1920), was born in Havana, Cuba, of Catalan ancestry.
+Ferrer was born in Elberon, New Jersey, of Cuban and Irish descent.
+His father, Dr. José María Ferrer (December 3, 1857 – February 23, 1920), was born in Havana, Cuba, of Spanish ancestry.
 José was an authority on pneumonia and served as chief of staff of St. Vincent's Hospital in New York City.
 He was 59 years old at the time of Mel's birth and died three years later.
 Mel Ferrer's US-born mother, Mary Matilda Irene (née O'Donohue; January 28, 1878 – February 19, 1967), was a daughter of coffee broker Joseph J. O'Donohue, New York's City Commissioner of Parks, a founder of the Coffee Exchange, and a founder of the Brooklyn-New York Ferry.
 An ardent opponent of Prohibition, Irene Ferrer (as she was known) was named in 1934 as the New York State chairman of the Citizens Committee for Sane Liquor Laws.
-His parents married on October 17, 1910, in New York.
+Mel's parents married on October 17, 1910, in New York.

 His mother's family, the O'Donohues, were prominent Roman Catholics.
-Ferrer's aunt, Marie Louise O'Donohue, was named a papal countess, and his mother's sister, Teresa Riley O'Donohue, a leading figure in American Roman Catholic charities and welfare organizations, was granted permission by Pope Pius XI to install a private chapel in her New York City apartment.
+One of his aunts, Marie Louise O'Donohue, was named a papal countess, while another aunt, Teresa Riley O'Donohue, a leading figure in American Roman Catholic charities and welfare organizations, was granted permission by Pope Pius XI to install a private chapel in her New York City apartment.

 Ferrer had three siblings.
-His elder sister, Dr. María Irené Ferrer (July 30, 1915 – November 12, 2004), was a cardiologist and educator, who helped refine the cardiac catheter and electrocardiogram.
-She died in 2004 in Manhattan, New York City, New York, at age 89 of pneumonia and congestive heart failure.
-Their brother, Dr. Jose M. Ferrer (November 23, 1912 – December 24, 1982), was a surgeon; he died at age 70 from complications of abdominal surgery.
+His elder sister, Dr. María Irené Ferrer (July 30, 1915 – November 12, 2004), was a cardiologist and educator who helped refine the cardiac catheter and electrocardiogram.
+She died in 2004 in Manhattan at 89 of pneumonia and congestive heart failure.
+Their brother, Dr. Jose M. Ferrer (November 23, 1912 – December 24, 1982), was a surgeon; he died at 70 from complications of abdominal surgery.
 Their younger sister, Teresa Ferrer (March 30, 1919 – February 12, 2002), was the religion editor of The New York Herald Tribune and an education editor for Newsweek.
-She died at age 82 from a thoracic aneurysm.
+She died at 82 from a thoracic aneurysm.

 Ferrer was privately educated at the Bovée School in New York (where one of his classmates was the future author Louis Auchincloss) and Canterbury Prep School in Connecticut.
 He attended Princeton University until his sophomore year, when he dropped out to devote more time to acting.

 He worked as an editor of a small Vermont newspaper and wrote the children's book Tito's Hats (Garden City Publishing, 1940).